Erasmus Study Stays

 6. After completing the exam you can continue in learning the language in ‚Dashboard‘

 After receiving the Application Form (confirmed by the receiving institution) and the Letter of Admission, students are entitled to receive a grant to support them during their study period abroad.
-This grant is awarded on the basis of a Decision of the Dean.
+This grant is awarded on the basis of document "Dean Resolution about the scholarship".

-The faculty coordinator is responsible for drafting the Decision of the Dean to Award a Grant.
+The faculty coordinator is responsible for drafting the Dean Resolution about the scholarship.
 The Letter of Admission and confirmed Application Form are usually sent to the address of the student given in the Application Form.
 If they are sent to the faculty or the European Office, the relevant coordinator will inform the student without delay.
 An email message cannot be considered a valid Letter of Admission.

 The amount of the grant depends on the level of financial support stipulated for the specific country and on the time spent there, as stated in the Eligibility Rules of the Erasmus programme.